thibaudcolas/frontend-starter-kit/docs/README.md

 We use Flexbox for our layouts when browser support allows it, providing appropriate fallbacks.
 Here are three great resources to learn Flexbox:

-- http://flexboxfroggy.com/, amazingly fun game to learn Flexbox.
+- [Flexbox Froggy](http://flexboxfroggy.com/), amazingly fun game to learn Flexbox.
-- https://philipwalton.github.io/solved-by-flexbox/, best resource for people who have learned layout the old ways.
+- [Solved by Flexbox](https://philipwalton.github.io/solved-by-flexbox/), best resource for people who have learned layout the old ways.
-- https://github.com/philipwalton/flexbugs, necessary knowledge to make Flexbox work across browsers.
+- [Flexbugs](https://github.com/philipwalton/flexbugs), necessary knowledge to make Flexbox work across browsers.

 ### Libraries